 - Navigate to Google Calendar via the navigation menu provided on any Google page or by accessing calendar.google.com.

-- Click Browse Interesting Calendars.
+- Click Browse Calendars of Interest.

 You’ll see a list of public holiday, sports, and other calendars available to import into your own Google Calendar.
 It’s not possible to grab the calendar URLs directly from this page, but by subscribing to any of these calendars within Google Calendar, you’ll be able to retrieve the URL from your Google Calendar settings to enter into Event Aggregator.